-In fact, there are several possible questions that arise and it’s quite normal.
-As you probably already know, accepting a counter-offer is rarely the right option.
+This situation raises several entirely legitimate questions.
+As you probably already know, accepting a counteroffer is rarely the best option.
 Let’s put things into perspective!

-Strong are the chances that your manager appreciates the way you work and considers that you bring added value to the company.
-In his eyes, making the promise to accommodate your immediate desires can often seem like the best option for several reasons.
-From the employer’s point of view, it may be advantageous to improve your current salary and persuade you to remain in position.
-Doing so could avoid a costly recruitment process to fill your position, not to mention the onboarding of the new employee, training/learning curve of a new addition, etc. Your manager may even be afraid of losing his own job as this may stain his reputation as a “good” manager.
+There is a good chance that your manager appreciates the way you work because you bring real added value to the company.
+For him or her, making a promise to accommodate you can often seem like the best option for several reasons.
+From the employer’s point of view, it may be advantageous to improve your current salary.
+Convincing you to stay in your job would avoid a potentially costly recruitment process, not to mention the onboarding of the new employee, training/learning curve of a new addition, etc. Your manager may even be afraid of losing his own job as this may stain his reputation as a “good” manager.

 The snowball effect is also of concern to an employer.
 The departure of a leader, whether formal or informal, can encourage other members of the team to leave their current job.
 Furthermore, in the case of leaving in the middle of a project, this action can prove fatal for the project in question or, at least, can lead to cost overruns, schedule overruns, etc. Now let’s be honest: there will always be projects.
 It is therefore in your best interest to collaborate as much as possible with your employer to minimize the collateral damage that your resignation will cause.